zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-06-13-LCM-20240613-RNA-Extractions-Zymo.md

   - Added equal volume of ethanol (100 uL) and mixed well by pipetting
   - Rest of protocol followed almost exactly as written.
 Eluted in 15 uL nuclease free water.
     - After last wash buffer I did modify the protocol slightly and moved the column to a new collection tube and spun dry for 2 minutes to try to remove any residual ethanol.
 Could try playing with this step since it is not in the protocol.
+- **Tube #7 had a big chunk of tissue and the lysis buffer was visibly purple from the cresyl violet stain**

 #### Qubit Results